7Block Labs

 • S3: API3 dAPI (first-party)

-• S5: Uniswap v3 30m TWAP (guardrail only) (docs.chain.link)
+• S5: Uniswap v3 30m TWAP (just a guardrail) (docs.chain.link)

 • Validation per source

-• Require signature verification for pull reports.
+• Make sure to verify signatures for pull reports.

 • Aggregation

-• L2 awareness
+• L2 Awareness

 • Dispute escalation